What is Kubernetes Observability? Key Reasons for Implementing it in Your Organization

-Conventional monitoring tools are built to collect metrics at the application and infrastructure levels.
+Conventional monitoring tools are built to collect metrics at an infrastructure and application levels.
 However, since Kubernetes is dynamic, ephemeral, and distributed in nature, the collection style of these tools creates data silos.
 Moreover, when DevOps include more metrics for observation, data silos can lead to uneven cross-references and data misinterpretation, leading to slower communication and error-prone analysis.

 Managing large volumes of data

-Deployments in Kubernetes depend on different components like pods, containers, and microservices.
+Kubernetes Deployment depends on different components like pods, containers, and microservices.
 Moreover, these components are a part of the ephemeral and distributed infrastructure.
 As a result, the entire system generates a great volume of data at each layer, and it keeps increasing with the multiplying scale of services.
 It becomes difficult to track patterns and follow debugging, making observability and troubleshooting all the more complex.

 Keeping up with the dynamic nature of Kubernetes